 This day is celebrated in various ways across Greece, with different regions having their unique customs and traditions.
 For example, in some parts of the country, it is common for people to light bonfires and dance around them, while in others, traditional musical instruments such as the bouzouki and the lyra are played.
 In Athens, the capital city of Greece, Tsiknopempti is a particularly lively affair, with many taverns and restaurants staying open late into the night to accommodate the revelers.

-Obviously in the typical Tsiknopempti menu, meat is the king with the emphasis on grilled meats though the occasional stew pot will be welcome.
+Obviously, in the typical Tsiknopempti menu, meat is the king with emphasis on grilled meats though the occasional stew pot will be welcome.
 Most restaurants and almost every traditional tavern will put on special menus for Tsiknopempti.
 By far, the most common item will be some variation of souvlaki – meat on a stick.
 These are available almost everywhere – walk carefully to avoid banging into an unexpected grill mostly obscured by smoke, sharing the already narrow streets and walkways!

 An equivalent of Tsiknopempti is also celebrated in Germany and Poland, but there they are adhering to the Western calendar for Easter, so the date differs.
 Most Eastern Orthodox and Greek Orthodox church calendars will be in alignment for Tsiknopempti and the rest of the Carnival, Lent, and Easter seasons, but there are some exceptions for faith groups adhering to a different variant of the old calendar.